Cranial Cruciate Ligament Injury

 - Abnormal posture

-The diagnosis of an ACL rupture is based on clinical signs, positive “cranial drawer sign”, and X-rays findings.
+The diagnosis of a CrCL rupture is usually based on clinical signs, physical examination (e.g. a positive “cranial drawer sign”), and knee x-rays.

-Next, X-rays of the knee will need to be performed under general anaesthetic.
-X-rays can show evidence of ligament rupture, swelling in the joint, and evidence of arthritis.
-It can also indicate other potential causes of hindlimb lameness.
+Additionally, x-rays of the knee will need to be performed under heavy sedation or general anaesthetic.
+While x-rays may not necessarily show the thick fibres of the CrCL (which would require an MRI), x-rays can be very helpful showing how the body reacts to a ligament injury such as increased swelling and inflammation within the joint, and evidence of arthritis.
+It can also help indicate other potential causes of hindlimb lameness.

-It is absolutely necessary for the X-rays to be taken under general anaesthetic due to a few reasons:
+It is absolutely necessary for the x-rays to be taken under heavy sedation or general anaesthetic due to a few reasons:

 - A dog in pain will not be able to bend their leg accordingly

-- Precise X-rays are needed – this is required to plan for their potential knee surgery.
-These X-rays cannot be taken if the dog is moving around.
+- Precise accurate x-rays are needed – this is required to make measurements and plan for any potential knee surgery.
+These x-rays cannot be taken if the dog is moving around or blurry.

-The rupture of the ACL ligament is due the ligament weakening over time.
-Factors that may play a role include abnormal hindlimb conformation, genetics, and obesity.
+The rupture of the CrCL ligament is due to weakening of the ligament over time.
+Factors that may play a contributing role include abnormal hindlimb conformation, genetics, and obesity.
 The weak ligament is then ruptured following running or jumping.

-Certain breeds are predisposes to an ACL ligament rupture, but any breed can be affected.
-However, we see ACL injury most commonly in:
+Certain breeds are predisposed to a CrCL ligament rupture, but any breed can be affected.
+However, we see CrCL injury most commonly in:

 - Labrador Retriever